glickbot/riak-banana/README.md

 #### Status: WIP

 #####Issues:
+- nginx & logstash need to be restarted appropriately via puppet
+- just the riak.rb logstash plugin should be installed via the logstash::plugin directive
+- hacky librarian-puppet issues due to windows /vagrant mounts should be worked around
-- race condition during 'vagrant up', need to run 'vagrant provision' after
+- ~~race condition during 'vagrant up', need to run 'vagrant provision' after~~
 - uses ugly 'files' directory, referencing "/vagrant/files" in puppet modules, need to clean up
-- hitting local solr instead of Riak solr query interface, due to Banana requesting Solr Admin API calls
+- ~~hitting local solr instead of Riak solr query interface, due to Banana requesting Solr Admin API calls~~
 - dashboards should be stored in Riak
 - actual entry values should be pulled from Riak instead of Solr